ngregrichardson/birthday-bot/README.md

 # 🤔 About

-✅ Allow users to ste their own birthday.
+✅ Allow users to set their own birthday.

 ✅ View the next and upcoming birthdays in the server.

-✅ Shoutout users in specific channels and give them specific roles on their birthday.
+✅ Shout-out users in specific channels and give them specific roles on their birthday.

-✅ View anyones birthdays on the server.
+✅ View the birthday of any user in the server.

 ## 📋 Usage

-Want to add Milk Bot to your server?
-Add him [here](https://discord.com/api/oauth2/authorize?client_id=828325559402364969&permissions=116800&scope=bot)!
+Want to add Birthday Bot to your server?
+Add him [here](https://discord.com/api/oauth2/authorize?client_id=966342203578400768&permissions=412585609280&scope=bot%20applications.commands)!

 ## 🖥️ Commands